 Many babies and very young children tend to be slightly long-sighted but usually grow out of this by about 3 years of age.

 A particular type of age-related long sight (presbyopia) occurs because the lens of the eye becomes more stiff with age.
 See the separate leaflet called Age-related Long Sight (Presbyopia) for more details.

 What are the symptoms of long sight (hypermetropia)?

 The main symptom is a difficulty with near vision.
 'Tiring' of the eyes (asthenopia) is common and long-sighted people may have headaches and uncomfortable vision.

-There may be difficulties with seeing with both eyes (binocular vision), as the brain will tend to ignore signals coming from the most long-sighted eye.
+They may have difficulties seeing with both eyes (binocular vision), as the brain will tend to ignore signals coming from the most long-sighted eye.
 Lazy eye (amblyopia) or squint (strabismus) can therefore also occur in long sight.

 Long-sighted people may have difficulty with depth perception (3-dimensional vision), as this needs two eyes to work together, more or less equally.